szwajkowska/Reminder/README.md

 # Reminder

-Project is a program, which allows to save and read notes.
-Each note contains title, body, date and time when it should be remaind.
+Program, which allows to save and read notes.
+Each note contains title, body, date and time when it should be remained.
 At the right time user get the information about the proper note.
-When application is not running, after the program start there are reminded all notes from the past which wasnt't reminded before.
+When application is not running, all notes from the past which weren't remined are remined after the program start.

 <b>Code example</b>